Fresh produce and GS1

 Often used in your industry

-How GS1 standards are developed
+How industry GS1 standards are evolving

-What’s on in your industry?
+What’s happening in your sector